Menithal/Mals-VRM0-Utility/README.md

 - `Arkit+VSFe` - Binds all blendshapes that match [VSF Extended](https://www.vseeface.icu/#special-blendshapes), AND [Apple's ARKit Standard](https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation).
 - `HTC+VSFe` - Binds all blendshapes that match [VSF Extended](https://www.vseeface.icu/#special-blendshapes), AND [HTC Blendshape Standard](https://developer.vive.com/resources/openxr/openxr-pcvr/tutorials/unity/integrate-facial-tracking-your-avatar/).
 - `Meta+VSFe` - Binds all blendshapes that match [VSF Extended](https://www.vseeface.icu/#special-blendshapes), AND [Meta Blendshape Standard](https://developer.oculus.com/documentation/unreal/move-ref-blendshapes/)

+# How  Does this binding work?

+Both Blendshapes and Springbones are defined by Naming conventions

+As long as the blendshapes follow any of the above standards (or even **VRC ones that are mapped directly to the VSF Extended**), it will be included in the binding.

+Spring Bones use a bit more of a unique convention defined for this plugin.
+They must use `_phys`, `_phys_#`, or `_phys#` naming convention inorder to be bound to the bones.
+SpringBoneColliderGroups are then automatically bound to these SpringBone definitions if they have not yet been defined.

+Note this should **NOT override existing BlendshapeClips that have defined Blendshapes in them**, only ones that have not been bind.
+You will have to delete previously made BlendshapeClips if you want the tools to handle them. spring bones work in similar method, so if you have -any- customization done to a blendshapeClip, that clip is ignored.

 ## What does `Blendshape` Option do?